If you are traveling around southern Thailand, then you should make sure to plan at least 3 days in Krabi Town.

 The first good news is that the tourist area in Krabi Town is located in the nicest part of town: Riverside.
 That’s where I took the photo above.
 It really has a great atmosphere, there are many neat and well-run hotels, foreign restaurants, bars and of course also massage salons.

 The next good news is that there are several attractions within short walking distance from all hotels in riverside, especially the hugely popular Krabi Walking Street Night Market (Fridays, Saturdays & Sundays from 5pm-11pm, one of the biggest open air markets in Southern Thailand).
 I have already talked about it in my Krabi Town Nightlife Guide.

 And even just randomly walking around Krabi Town while looking for a nice place to eat can be a lot of fun.
 You will sooner or later discover one of the many decorated traffic lights – the most famous ones are the Cavemen Traffic Lights:

 Krabi claims to have the longest history of continuous settlement in Thailand.
 It’s said that due to the massive limestone cliffs surrounding today’s city suitable as dwellings, it has attracted cavemen and Neanderthals from as early as 30,000 BC.
 But not just cavemen are featured at the traffic lights, but also various different animals like elephants and tigers.
 You can see my other picture in my guide on how to get from Bangkok to Krabi.

-That’s probably the first time I write an introduction on the daytime highlights of a place in Thailand and have already covered two of these attractions – riverside and the traffic lights.
+That’s probably the first time I write an introduction on the daytime highlights of a place in Thailand and have already covered two of its attractions – riverside and the traffic lights.
 But don’t worry, we will now go to the usual layout of my guides.
 I just wanted to show you right away that Krabi Town really has a lot more to offer than most people think.